Skrad (castle): History

 The first known owners of the castle were members of the House of Frankopan.
 Though soon after its first mention, by the daughter of Stjepan Frankopan († c.
 1390), Elizabeth, it came into the hands of Frederick II, Count of Celje together with the lands belonging to Steničnjak.
 After the death of the last member of the House of Celje, Ulrich, king Ladislaus the Posthumous gave Skrad to Andreas Kreiger, the new Captain of Celje, who had acquired Kostel Castle on the river Kupa.

+In 1461, it had a market and 70 residents.

 About 1463, Skrad was bought by Martin Frankopan (†1479), who gave king Matthias Corvinus the castle of Krupa on the river Una, and promised to hold the castles of Lipovac, Steničnjak, and Kostajnica only for the duration of his lifetime, and that after his death they would belong to the crown.
 In recognition of Martin's services, king Matthias allowed in 1464 for Martin to hold all his possessions even after his death.
 He was then officially made the owner of Skrad, including the clan of Čević and two clans of Kolečani (Sv.
 Petar).

 In 1466, Martin gave Skrad to Ivan Benvenjud, son of Toma Benvenjud Ostrožinski, lord of Okić and Cetin, as a friend in difficult times.
 At one time after this, Ivan rescued Martin from an imprisonment in the castle of Brinje at the hands of his nephew Anž († c.
 1521), by giving up Skrad itself for Martin's freedom.
 Martin, out of gratitude, gave him Kostajnica on the Una for a very small price.
 King Matthias himself, in 1480, allowed Ivan Benvenjud to hold Kostajnica, on the condition that he give the king Skrad, Ostrožin, and Trsat, which he had received from Martin upon the death of the latter the previous year.
 Then the king changed his mind, and in 1481 demanded that Benvenjud surrender Kostajnica.
 When he refused, he was imprisoned, until at length he gave in, and Kostajnica was given to Blaise Magyar, Ban of Croatia.
 Later, king Matthias gave Kostajnica to Vuk Grgurević, Despot of Serbia, whose wife happened to be Martin's niece, and upon the latter's death, the king confirmed the transfer of Kostajnica into the hands of the deceased's sons, Đorđe and Jovan.
 King Matthias died, and Ivan Benvenjud and his brothers sought to win their possessions back.
 Even in 1492, when they sold the claim to Kostajnica to Ban Ladislav of Egervár, they kept the claim to Skrad until their house died out in 1504.